Here is a video covering this article:

 Pastor Jeffrey Grupp, Church of the Nazarene

-In this paper I will discuss the mission and holiness of believers as being derivative from God’s holiness.
+In this article I will discuss the mission and holiness of believers as being derivative from God’s holiness.
 It will be assumed in this paper, as has been for hundreds of years among holiness believers/worshippers in America, that holiness is at risk of decline, and therefore our response should be to push radically in the opposite direction of decline.
 I will argue that the art of being crucified with Christ (Galatians 2:20) is the specific direction to push, since it is the pinnacle of holiness, the pinnacle of living a life of trust in Christ, and thus the life of fullest surrender to the Trinity.
 For holiness is about victory over sin, and that happens via the Cross.
 So our purest dip into holiness is also via the Cross: being crucified with Christ.
 Noble writes:

 Only by meditating on the doctrine of the cross can we be captivated by the love of God in such a way as to love him with that full and whole-hearted love of mind, soul, and strength, which is the essence of “entire” sanctification.
 The question, therefore, can be formulated like this: what happened on the cross that makes it possible for believers to be “entirely” sanctified now in such a way that they love God with an undivided heart.
 (Noble 2013, 137)